diptobiswasanime4/Notes/Theory of Computation/Theory of Computation Terminologies.md

 Any character is a symbol.
 Example - a, b, 1, 0, etc.
 ## Alphabet

-A Collection of symbols is called Alphabet $\sum$ Example - {a, b}, {a, b, 0, 1}, etc.
+A finite Collection of symbols is called Alphabet $\sum$ Example - {a, b}, {a, b, 0, 1}, etc.
 ## String

 Sequence of symbols is called string.
 Example - a, b, 1, 0, ab, aaa, etc.
 ## Language

-Set of strings is called a Language.
+Set of strings over an Alphabet is called a Language.
+Can be *finite* or *infinite* (Even English is also a Language according to this definition over Alphabets A-Z)

 Example - We have Alphabet $\sum$ = {0, 1}